About the Parish Council

 How do I raise an issue with the Parish Council?

-Councillors are around the village and are happy to listed to anyone who wishes to raise a point.
+Councillors are around the village and are happy to listen to anyone who wishes to raise a point.
 Formal contact can be made by:

 - Writing to the clerk – Mary Blackwell, c/oThe Old Smithy, Main St, Hellifield.
 BD23 4HT